cmu-sei/foundry-docs/docs/topomojo/files.md

 When the **Local** filter is removed, *all* of the ISOs in the global folder on the NFS data store can be seen.
 (The folder name will contain a GUID of all zeros.)
 These global ISOs are available to every workspace in TopoMojo.

-ISOs can be attached to a VM in the workspace, **Templates** tab, **Settings**.
+ISOs can be attached to a VM in the challenge workspace **Templates** tab.
 See "Adding and editing templates" in the [Building a new Workspace](building-a-workspace.md) chapter of this guide.
 When an ISO is selected here, the ISO will be attached to the VM upon its deployment.

-ISOs can also be attached to VM in the workspace, **Challenge** tab, **Variant Detail**.
+ISOs can also be attached to VM in the workspace **Challenge** tab **Variant Detail**.
 This is called "dynamic ISO attachment" and gives you the ability to attach a variant-specific ISO file to a template.
 You *must* specify a target(s) here.
 See also "Variants" in the [Challenge tab](challenge.md) chapter of this guide.